Martype/XrmToolBox.AccessTeamUpdater/README.md

 ![Load Access Team Updater](Documentation/AccessTeamUpdater.png)

+## Before you start

+Be sure to create a backup for your organization.
+Just in case...

 ## How to use this plugin

 1. Connect to the desired organization and hit the button "Load Access Team Templates" to retrieve all Access Team Templates of your organization.